KHMX: Early years

-From July 24, 1980, through late 1986, the station operated as KSRR, first as "97 Star FM", and then again as "97 Rock."
-It had an AOR format, using the infamous slogan "Kick Ass Rock 'N' Roll!", and a logo similar to WABB in Mobile.
-The new station featured morning radio host and KEGL alum James Paul "Moby" Carney and Matthew, with Hannah Storm as the sports announcer.
-The station competed against the album rock format of KLOL and for a short period, KILT-FM.
+On July 24, 1980, the station flipped to KSRR.
+Branded as "Star 97", it had an adult contemporary format with a fair amount of country crossover material.
+The format did not get much traction, and after KILT-FM flipped from rock to country in February 1981, it opened up an opportunity for the station.
+On September 7, 1981, "Star 97" flipped to album rock as "97 Rock."
+It also used the slogan "Kick Ass Rock 'N' Roll!" and a logo similar to WABB in Mobile.
+The new station featured morning radio host and KEGL Dallas alum James Smith "Moby" Carney and Matthew, with Hannah Storm as sports announcer.

 In mid-1985, due to the merger of ABC Radio and Capital Cities Communications, KSRR was spun off to Malrite Communications in order to meet the FCC's ownership limits at the time.
 On October 15, 1986, the station changed call letters to KKHT, and the AOR format was replaced by a Top 40 format known as "Hit 96.5 KKHT".
 By mid-1987, heavy competition from Top 40 powerhouses KKBQ-FM and KRBE prompted the station to morph to adult contemporary.
 The station rebranded as "96.5 KKHT".
 In late 1988, Emmis Broadcasting bought the station.

-On February 10, 1989, at 6 p.m., the station flipped to a new Rhythmic Contemporary format, with a focus on dance-oriented music, branded as "Energy 96.5".
-The station adopted the new KNRJ call letters on September 4.
+On February 10, 1989, at 6 p.m., the station flipped to a new rhythmic contemporary format, with a focus on dance-oriented music, branded as "Energy 96.5".
+The station adopted the new KNRJ call letters (a nod to French radio station NRJ) on September 4.
 This format was a competitive response to two other local stations, KKBQ and KRBE, whose Top 40 formats reflected the increasing presence of dance club-oriented tracks (catering to a then-lucrative target audience drawn to the flourishing night club scenes along Richmond Avenue and inner Westheimer Road).
 These competitors featured late-night, weekend live broadcasts from local dance clubs (e.g., Club 6400, The Ocean Club), where in-house DJs drew heavily from libraries of imported and small-label, extended-length modern tracks (which otherwise were seldom heard on most commercial stations).
 By early 1990, KNRJ had partnered with the Tower Theater's Decadance to host its own weekend, late-night live broadcast.

 In May 1990, Nationwide Communications bought the station.
 The station's ratings during this time were low and the new owners wanted to improve the numbers.
-In the station's latter months, KNRJ began adding more new wave tracks to improve ratings.
+In the station's latter months, KNRJ began adding more new wave music tracks to improve ratings.